This page is under construction and will be finalized by January 1, 2024.

 Messy Church

 Messy Church USA in cooperation with Province V of the Episcopal Church is offering a full day of training on the best practices to use in starting your own Messy Church.
-The Get Started with Messy Church will be held on Thursday, April 28, 10 am - 5 pm Eastern Time.
-This training will be led by certified Messy Church USA Trainers.
+The Get Started with Messy Church training will be held on Thursday, April 25 from Noon – 6 pm Eastern Time in South Bend, IN.
+This training will be led by Pastor Trish Johnsen, a certified Messy Church USA Trainer from First United Methodist Church in Michigan City, IN.

 Trainers